erxes/erxes/docs/docs/deployment/installation/ubuntu.md

 cd cli
 ```

-2. Install node modules in the erxes/cli directory.
+2. Install node modules in the "erxes/cli" directory.

 ```
 yarn install
 ```

-3. Copy `configs.json.sample`, then convert it to `configs.json`.
+3. Copy "configs.json.sample", then convert it to "configs.json".

 ```
 cp configs.json.sample configs.json
 ```

-4. Run following command to start your erxes project.
+4. Run the following command to start your erxes project.

 ```
 ./bin/erxes.js dev
 ```

-**If your browser don't automatically jump to localhost:3000, you should check logs by using these commands.**
+**If your browser doesn't automatically jump to localhost:3000, you should check logs by using these commands.**

 :::note

 Frequently used `pm2` commands on erxes:

-- pm2 list - Display all processes status
+- pm2 list - Display all processes' status
 - pm2 kill - Will remove all processes from pm2 list
-- pm2 logs -f - Display all processes logs in streaming (gateway, plugin-name etc.)
+- pm2 logs -f - Display all processes' logs in streaming (gateway, plugin-name etc.)
 - pm2 restart all - Restart all processes

 :::